Large undersea earthquake strikes in the Caribbean | DW | 28.01.2020

 Author: Darko Janjevic

-It was not immediately clear if the earthquake caused any damage or injuries, but the International Tsunami Information Center (ITC) issued an initial warning, though this was later lifted.
+It was not immediately clear if the earthquake caused any damage or injuries.
+The International Tsunami Information Center (ITC) issued an initial warning, though this was later lifted.

 "The tsunami threat has now largely passed," the ITC said.